Newark and Sherwood: Elections

 Since the last full review of boundaries in 2015 the council has comprised 39 councillors representing 21 wards, with each ward electing one, two or three councillors.
 Elections are held every four years.

-The district is covered by two parliamentary constituencies: Newark, created in 1885, which has been represented by Robert Jenrick, a Conservative, since 2014; and has been held by the Conservative Party since 2001; and Sherwood Forest, created in 1983, represented by Michelle Welsh, a Labour MP, elected in 2024.
+The district is covered by two parliamentary constituencies: Newark, created in 1885, which has been represented by Robert Jenrick, of Reform UK, since 2014; and was held by the Conservative Party from 2001 until Jenrick's defection in 2026; and Sherwood Forest, created in 1983, represented by Michelle Welsh, a Labour MP, elected in 2024.

 Premises

 The council is based at Castle House, on Great North Road in Newark, adjacent to Newark Castle Railway station.
 The building was purpose-built for the council and opened in 2017.